404background/3dgs-edit-tools/README.md

 - **SuperSplat**: For 3D Gaussian Splatting format files (.ply)
 - **CloudCompare**: For point cloud format files (.ply)
+- **Blender**: For mesh format files (.obj, .ply, .stl)

-All point cloud data conversions have been verified using CloudCompare to ensure proper structure and visual representation.
+All point cloud data conversions have been extensively tested using CloudCompare to ensure proper structure, color representation, and export compatibility.
+Mesh outputs have been verified with Blender to confirm proper mesh topology and compatibility.

 ## API Reference